mr-saoirse/funkyprompt/README.md

 [The library is Currently under active development and will change substantially in the coming versions...]

 Welcome to funkyprompt which aspires to be an extremely lightweight agentic reference.
 Words like "framework", "library", etc are avoided as this would go against the philosophy of `funkyprompt`.
 The thing is, we believe you dont need a framework to build agentic systems if you are using external LLMs - you just need some simple, old-school patterns and funkyprompt is an exploration of this.

+We are in a nascent generative AI and agent building ecosystem.
+At such times trying to build frameworks that can be shared as opposed to used internally seems close to useless.
+Funkyprompt at core is a declarative system to describes systems that can be exposed to a query planner.
+In agent systems, query planning is the only thing funkyprompt cares about.
+This focus will become apparent and its value will become apparent.

 The way to think about it is, _how would you write your code if an artificial developer was joining your team?_
 The funkyprompt answer is you need to go back to basics; objects, fields, functions.
 Funkyprompt creates some annotations and wrappers around these basic ideas and then provides a simple runner to illustrate how LLMs can be hooked up to the codebase to implement RAG and other agentic patterns.